digidem/nodejs-mobile-react-native/README.md

 ### `Node.js` project

-When `nodejs-mobile-react-native` was installed through npm, it created a `nodejs-assets/nodejs-project/` path inside your application.
+When `@comapeo/nodejs-mobile-react-native` was installed through npm, it created a `nodejs-assets/nodejs-project/` path inside your application.
 This path will be packaged with your application and the background project will be started using the `main.js` file inside.
 It contains a `sample-main.js` and `sample-package.json` files under `nodejs-assets/nodejs-project/`.

 The `sample-main.js` and `sample-package.json` files contain a sample echo project.
 We advise to rename `sample-main.js` to `main.js` and `sample-package.json` to `package.json` to get you started easily.

-> Attention: The `sample-main.js` and `sample-package.json` will be overwritten with installs/updates of `nodejs-mobile-react-native`.
+> Attention: The `sample-main.js` and `sample-package.json` will be overwritten with installs/updates of `@comapeo/nodejs-mobile-react-native`.

 The sample `main.js` contents:
 ```js